-I hope I’m not too late to submit this post.
+I hope I’m not too late in submitting this post.

-A little bit of background: my teenage years were not kind to me.
-I had huge, crooked teeth, but we didn’t get any good dental benefits until I was a senior.
+A little background: my teenage years were not kind to me.
+I had huge, crooked teeth, but we didn’t get any good dental benefits until I was a senior in high school.
 I tried desperately to fit in, as one is wont to do, but my clumsiness and overtly introverted vibe never quite attracted the cool kids.

-I glommed onto T and her friends became my friends by default.
-They are all a part of my life to this day, so I got that going for me.
-It took us a while but A eventually became my BFF that survived the ravages of high school.
+I glommed onto T, and her friends became my friends by default.
+They are a part of my life, so I got that going.
+It took us a while, but A eventually became my BFF that survived the ravages of high school.

 I spent all four years with the theater kids, thinking I would find my footing… and my people.
-All I came away with is a healthy sense of stage fright.
+All I came away with was a healthy sense of stage fright.
 I did gain great respect for theater life.
-A lot of theatrical terms were things I’d end up using in my short-lived filmmaking career so not all was lost.
+I’d end up using many theatrical terms in my short-lived filmmaking career, so not all was lost.

 I come from a family of musicians, so theater (we called it drama class) was a bit of a left-field choice.
-My thought process when I was selecting my freshman year electives was that if I forced myself to become another character I could overcome my inability to be myself.
+My thought process when selecting my freshman-year electives was that if I forced myself to become another character I could overcome my inability to be myself.
 And that’s where I was wrong.
-In fact, it would take me another 20+ years to realize that.
+It would take me another 20+ years to realize that.

-You won’t find her upon graduation, you won’t find her five years out of high school, you certainly won’t find her by the time the ten-year reunion that you won’t attend rolls around.
-It’s a perpetual cycle of identity seeking that will open your eyes to the utter nonsense of Capitalism that you never knew you were a part of until you find yourself radicalized.
+You won’t find her upon graduation, you won’t find her five years out of high school, and you certainly won’t find her by the time the ten-year reunion that you won’t attend rolls around.
+It’s a perpetual cycle of identity-seeking that will open your eyes to the utter nonsense of Capitalism that you never knew you were a part of until you find yourself radicalized.

-I’d tell her that you won’t be stuck in Modesto forever but you will find yourself constantly longing for the simpler times, bringing you back to the Bay Area instead.
-And even though you returned with your eyes wide open, it’s okay to admit to yourself that the California that you grew up with no longer exists and that there’s something far more beautiful waiting for you on the horizon.
+I’d tell her that she won’t be stuck in Modesto forever, but you will find herself constantly longing for the simpler times, bringing you back to the Bay Area instead.
+And even though you returned with your eyes wide open, it’s okay to admit that the California that you grew up with no longer exists and that something far more beautiful is waiting for you on the horizon.

-I’d tell her that you won’t be married right away, if ever.
+I’d tell her that you won’t be married immediately, if ever.
 You may not be a mother.
 You may not be a published author by the time that you’re 40.

 And all of that is OKAY.

-Because the You that you are and that you want to be aren’t mutually exclusive.
-They are one and the same, and that you should embrace that imperfectly perfect You.
+Because the You that you are and want to be aren’t mutually exclusive.
+They are one and the same, and you should embrace that imperfectly perfect You.